RudrapratapSinghTomer/yolov8-CNN-widerface-face-detection/README.md

 └── test/

-You can download WiderFace from: https://shuoyang1213.me/WIDERFACE/
+You can download WiderFace from below and use "Separate_TrainTest_Dataset" to structure that data into above YOLO requested format: https://shuoyang1213.me/WIDERFACE/

-Then convert it to YOLO format.

 ---